RajvirS99/rajvir-singh/README.md

   Rajvir Singh Blog
 </h1>

 This is Simple minimalistic Web App Designed by using Gatsby JS where I can share things I like.
+The project is deployed using netlify on https://rajvirsingh.netlify.app

 ## 🚀 Steps to use this Template